-This is a threat that should not be ignored; if you don't want cybercriminals running rampant in your company's server, you MUST upgrade before that deadline.
+This is a threat that should not be ignored; if you don't want cybercriminals running rampant in your department's server, you MUST upgrade before that deadline.
 To assist our clients and friends in this transition, we're offering a Free Microsoft Risk Assessment And Migration Plan.
-At no cost, we'll come to your office and conduct our proprietary 57-Point Risk Assessment - a process that's taken us over 7 years to perfect - to not only determine what specific computers and servers will be affected by this announcement, but also to assess other security, backup and efficiency factors that could be costing you in productivity and hard dollars.
+At no cost, we'll come to your office and conduct our Network Performance Assessment - a process that's taken us over 8years to perfect - to not only determine what specific computers and servers will be affected by this announcement, but also to assess other security, backup and efficiency factors that could be costing you in productivity and hard dollars.

-After performing this Assessment for [hundreds] of companies like yours, I'm confident that we will not only be able to expose a number of security risks and issues that you weren't aware of, but also find ways to make your business FAR more efficient and productive.
-To request this Free Assessment, call us directly at (203)431-9300 or send us an e-mail at info@necgnet.com today.
+After performing this Assessment for Law Enforcement Agencies like yours, I'm confident that we will not only be able to expose a number of security risks and issues that you weren't aware of, but also find ways to make your business FAR more efficient and productive.
+To request this Free Assessment, call us direct or send us an e-mail today.
 Due to staff and time limitations, we'll only be able to offer this until the end of July or to the first 10 people who contact us.
 (Sorry, no exceptions.)